Logically, businesses with multiple departments need more than one Leader.

 There are two points where a business should use an assessment like the KITE product to understand an individual’s Leadership talents:

-- Pre-hire through an Applicant Screening Tool delivers the behavior, motivation and talent of the applicant.
-This is a huge money-saver for the business because it saves the business wasted man hours talking to applicants who lack the talent for the position, regardless of the work experience, and it saves the business from the consequences of hiring and then firing an untalented person for the position.
+Pre-hire through an Applicant Screening Tool delivers the behavior, motivation and skill of the applicant.
+This is a huge money-saver for the business because it saves the business wasted working hours talking to applicants who lack the talent for the position, regardless of the work experience.
+It saves the company from the consequences of hiring and then firing an untalented person for the position.

-If you’re hearing about Leadership problems at your business, or if you’re seeing weak Leadership muscles in your business, today is a good day to get started on a Leadership development conversation.
-Whether you are hiring, promoting, or addressing a Leadership issue, there’s no time like the present to solve one of your company’s biggest management needs: Leadership!
+If you hear about Leadership problems at your business, or if you see weak Leadership muscles in your business, today is a good day to get started on a Leadership development conversation.
+Whether you are hiring, promoting, or addressing a Leadership issue, there’s no time like the present to solve one of your company’s most significant management needs: Leadership!